Race Overview | Courses and Race Info | Athlete Guide | Race Schedule

 NOTE: You will get your timing chip race morning, so please come back to the registration area for that race morning.

-Please use the following guide to body mark yourself at home before you come on race day.
-If you forget or are unable to do this, we will have markers available for personal use on race day.
 Body marking is an essential part of triathlons and other multisport races.
 These numbers help identify you on race day and can be used to help timers, volunteers, staff, and emergency workers identify you on race day.
-Every racer except those doing the run or open swim, need to complete body marking.
+Every racer except those doing the open swim, need to complete body marking.
+You will get your body marking on race morning at the entrance of the Transition area (at the Transition tent - look for the banner).
+There will be a staff member there to body mark you.

 The transition area is limited to only athletes; please follow these guidelines when you are in the transition area.